 Who cares?
 When you have a problem, YOU do.

-When you have a problem, get paper and pen and write the problem out in detail.
-Next, go back and underline ONLY the facts.
-(Hint: you will never underline an adjective, adverb, or interjection.)
+When facing a problem, get paper and pen and write the problem out in detail.
+Next, go back and highlight ONLY the facts.
+(Hint: you won’t highlight an adjective)

 Let’s look at a problem I have right now.